Earthquakes, like many diseases, constitute blameless, random human suffering

 Among most mammals, who evolved later than the insects, mothers love and nurture their offspring, demonstrating care for each other and implying the existence of a moral code.
 Nevertheless, male polar bears and male lions will kill and eat their own offspring, to reduce competition for food.
 House cats will “toy” with a mouse before killing it – a practice which looks very much like sadistic torture to us human beings.
 House cats repeatedly trap and release the mouse before finally killing it.
 In the 1980’s, the author of this book watched videotape on television, recorded and narrated by a field zoologist, showing a male silver-back gorilla alternately beating an old female and having sex with a young female, (and doing chest-thumping in between) until he had beaten the old female to death.

 The mouse and the female gorilla clearly experience cruelty, but do they experience “Evil”?
 Likely the mouse does not, because the cat and the mouse do not share a common morality calling for a quick kill.
-The male and female gorillas, however, intelligent social animals, do live by a moral code.
-Moreover, the two gorillas in the described incident were not only members of the same species, they likely shared years together as members of the of same troop and even the same family unit.
+The male and female gorillas, however, as intelligent social animals do live by a moral code.
+Moreover, the two gorillas in the described incident were not only members of the same species, but they also probably shared years together as members of the of same troop and even the same family unit.

 So, the Path of Continuing Creation judges that intelligent social animals can, in fact, commit Evil.